Adrienne King: 2009–present: Film and other ventures

-In 2009, she signed on to the science-fiction/horror film Psychic Experiment, marking her first onscreen film appearance in 27 years.
+In 2008, she signed on to the science fiction horror film under the title Walking Distance, which would later be retitled Psychic Experiment, marking her first onscreen film appearance in 25 years since her work as an extra in Ghostbusters in 1984.
+King described her role as a strong female lead and liked the script but was dissatisfied with the edited film.
+However, the experience on the set of this film made her realize that she missed acting.
 In 2012, she starred in the Welsh Christmas horror film Silent Night, Bloody Night: The Homecoming, an unofficial sequel to the American horror film Silent Night, Bloody Night (1972) and The Butterfly Room.
 In 2018, King portrayed Jackie Winters, an investigative reporter, in the horror film William Froste and Theresa in the short film Admonition.

 Beginning in 2010, King also worked as a winemaker and wine company coordinator for Valley View Vineyards in southern Oregon.
 She has sold her own line of Friday the 13th-themed wines through the company, called Crystal Lake Wines, as well as paintings.
 In 2011, she had a supporting role in the independent horror film All American Bully, released in 2015.

 In 2021, King reprised her role as Alice Hardy in the medium-length horror fan film Jason Rising.
 The same year, she recorded the voice narration for the audiobook version of The Final Girl Support Group by Grady Hendrix.

 On October 31, 2022, a Friday the 13th prequel series was announced, titled Crystal Lake.
 At the time, it was to be written and executive produced by Bryan Fuller and Victor Miller, along with executive producers Marc Toberoff and Rob Barsamian, with A24 serving as the studio behind the series for the streaming service Peacock.
 In January 2023, King was attached to the project in a recurring undisclosed role.
 Writing for the series was slated to begin in late January 2023 with Kevin Williamson writing one episode for season one.
 On May 6, 2024, unconfirmed reports indicated that the series was no longer happening however the following day, Bloody Disgusting confirmed that the series was still happening and that some retooling of the project is happening behind the scenes.